 - The author can use/download an abstract writing template to submit the abstract file accordingly.

-- Once the abstract is submitted abiding by the mentioned instructions, it will be sent to undergo the revision process by members of our scientific committee.
+- Upon submission, an abstract will undergo a preliminary evaluation process by members of our scientific committee.

-- The criteria for accepting abstracts for the conference are: A relevant topic of the conference should be proposed with clear writing, aims, and objectives of the study clearly presented, as well as a sound literature and methodology of the work.
+-A relevant topic of the conference should be proposed with clear writing, aims, and objectives of the study clearly presented and sound literature and methodology of the work.

 There are 2 types of paper submission at this conference:

-Short Paper – Consists of 4–5 pages, and suits researches that make significant contributions, but still in progress or can be reported briefly.
+- A short paper submission consists of 4–5 pages and suits researches that make significant contributions, but still in progress or can be reported briefly.

 - The structure of a short paper should contain its abstract, keywords, introduction, problem statements, and the hypothetical solution along with further studies that they will go through when they want to extend their paper to be published online.